GISclaw: A Comprehensive Open-Source LLM Agent System for Realistic Multi-Step Geospatial Analysis: Conclusion

 \textbf{The knowledge gap hierarchy.} Our evaluation identifies a hierarchy of knowledge gaps that GIS agents face.
 The \textit{API knowledge gap}---unfamiliarity with specific library calls---is addressable through prompt engineering and retrieval augmentation.
 The \textit{parametric knowledge gap}---domain-calibrated thresholds such as flood depth cutoffs and fire-station buffer radii---is not recoverable from code corpora and produces ``false positive'' outputs that appear plausible but are analytically incorrect.
 The \textit{conceptual knowledge gap}---physical relationships such as $\text{flood depth} = -(\text{elevation} + 200)$, and GIS-specific semantic conventions such as ``create maps'' implying PNG visualization and not GeoJSON export---lies beyond what any retrieval system can supply and calls for expert-in-the-loop validation or output format contracts baked into domain knowledge injection.

-\textbf{Local deployment and human-in-the-loop pathways.} Qwen2.5-Coder-14B on a single consumer RTX~3090 achieves 52\% end-to-end task success at zero marginal cost, with output quality among successful tasks (0.590) comparable to GPT-4.1 (0.618).
+\textbf{Local deployment and human-in-the-loop pathways.} Averaged across three repeated runs, Qwen2.5-Coder-14B on a single consumer RTX~3090 achieves $52\%$ end-to-end task success in SA mode (rising to $79\%$ in DA mode) at zero marginal cost, with output quality among successful tasks ($Q_\text{out} = 0.549$) comparable to GPT-4.1 ($0.601$).
 Qualitative analysis shows that failures concentrate in final output assembly rather than in core GIS reasoning or spatial computation---indicating that the gap between 14B models and full autonomy is narrower than aggregate metrics suggest.
 For deployments where cloud APIs are unavailable, a human-in-the-loop collaborative mode---agent handles pipeline stages autonomously while the domain expert validates at key transitions---offers a pragmatic path to capable geospatial AI without proprietary infrastructure.

 \textbf{Future directions.} Near-term priorities include extending \sys{} toward real-time geospatial data streams, incorporating context-aware deduplication, and adapting agent frameworks for reasoning-specialized models that require expanded token budgets.
 Longer-term, the conceptual and parametric knowledge gaps identified in this work motivate hybrid architectures coupling LLM code generation with domain knowledge bases that encode field-specific physical models and calibrated parameter ranges---advancing GIS agents from syntactic proficiency toward genuine geoscientific reasoning.